risk-first/website/introduction/Evaluating-Risk.md

 In the diagram above, you can see two future payments, Payment **A** of £100 due in one year, and Payment **B** of £150 due in 10 years.
 By discounting at a given rate (here at a high rate of 20% per year) we can compare their worth _now_.
 At this discount rate, Payment **A**,  - arriving next year - has a far greater value.

 Can we do the same thing with risk?
-Let's introduce the concept of [Net Present Risk](Evaluating-Risk#Net-Present-Risk), or NPR:
+Let's introduce the concept of **Net Present Risk**, or NPR:

 > Net Present Risk is the _Impact_ of a Future risk, discounted to a common level of _Urgency_.